iodeo/Minitel-ESP32/hardware/README.md

 Buck converter is only needed where USB power source is not available.

 Any buck converter with voltage input range from 6v to 15v with power rating greater than 1 Amps would fit.
-<br>An output voltage of 5 volts may also be used in conjunction with ESP32 module regulator; tension divisor on NPN base may be adapted to ensure good transmission.
+<br>An output voltage of 5 volts may also be used in conjunction with ESP32 module regulator; tension divisor on NPN base and pullup resistor may be adapted to ensure good transmission.

 The DIN connector may be replaced by home made connector from any DIN5 cable.